wix-incubator/erb/bootstrap/wix-bootstrap-config/README.md

 Intended to allow overriding some of the config by app or to support environments where wix-bootstrap config is not available.

 # Api

+## setup(confDir)
+Set-up global config folder to be used to load configs from.

 ## load(options)
 Loads config.
 This function have 3 main ways to be invoked: